-Following a neurological event, there is often an interruption to thc neurological
+Following an injury or insult to the brain, there is often an interruption to the neurological

-system which innervate the extraocular muscles controlling eye movement as well
+system which innervate the extraocular muscles controlling eye movements as well

-as the system that regulates focusing.
+as the system that regulates focusing (clear versus blurry vision).
 The common visual symptoms often associated

 with acquired brain injury are:

 - problems with ocular pursuits (eye movements, eye tracking ability)